sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

+var opts = {
+  'numericMeetingId': "numericMeetingId_example" // String | Filter the results by the meeting ID that participants will see and use to join the conference.
+};

 var callback = function(error, data, response) {
   if (error) {